shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 - Enforces type annotations (Python generally allows, but doesn't require, static types.
 So a framework could require it).
 - Using a specific backend library (e.g. Python's FastAPI)
 - Has pre-defined layers of abstraction.
-E.g. "there is a DAL (data access layer), and all its APIs only receive and return immutable data structures".
+E.g. one such layer can be "there is a DAL (data access layer), and all its APIs only receive and return immutable data structures".
 - There are pre-defined layers where tests are written, and they have specific technical requirements.
 E.g. "the DAL must have a robust test suite for testing every single workflow.
 That test suite only uses the DAL API (can't use SQL or an ORM directly)".
 - etc. (there will probably be dozens of these, incl. specific commands for how we run some tools, AI agent rule files and whatever's needed to enforce the specification)

-These frameworks will create a "cohesive whole" that an AI agent can work with effectively.
+These frameworks will create a "cohesive whole", where the different techniques complement one another so that all important concerns are handled by an AI agent that uses the framework.
 For example, definitions in the spirit of what I gave above (but, of course, much more explicit and robust) would force the AI agent to create a well-defined set of all possible interactions with the database and have tests that thoroughly cover them.
+Other similar layers will cover different concerns so together most code will be easily testable.

 But why do we need these "frameworks"?
 I think that having each team hand-craft their own AI-compatible practices for their codebase is kind of like having each